-Wilton food coloring in black, copper, royal blue, lemon yellow, orange and brown (the instructions also come with a guide of how much buttercream you would need for each color).
+- Wilton food coloring in black, copper, royal blue, lemon yellow, orange, and brown (the instructions also come with a guide of how much buttercream you would need for each color).

-Piping bags and Wilton decorating tips #16, #3 and #21
+- Piping bags and Wilton decorating tip number 16, number 3 and number 21.

-Finally, for the border, I used tip #21 and piped shells in the same color as the sides of the cake.
+- Finally, for the border, I used tip #21 and piped shells in the same color as the sides of the cake.

-I finished off the cake with the birthday message which I cut out from fondant using Wilton Alphabet cutters.
+- I finished off the cake with the birthday message which I cut out from fondant using Wilton Alphabet cutters.